itemis/itemis-blog/DebugNoXbase.md

     extension MyDslTraceExtensions
 ```

-That gives us convenience accessors and methods like `_name` and `_name(useForDebugging)` inside our code generator.
-And it allows to generate traced files.
+That gives us convenience accessors and methods like `_name` and `_name(useForDebugging)` inside our code generator which allow us to generate traced files.

 ```
     override void doGenerate(Resource resource, IFileSystemAccess2 fsa, IGeneratorContext context) {